Missouri STATEMAP Geologic Mapping Program

 - What are geologic maps and how are they used?

 - Purchase geologic maps by calling 573-578-2100 or visiting our sales desk at 111 Fairgrounds Road, Rolla.

 The U.S. Geological Survey's National Cooperative Geologic Mapping Program currently funds 127 projects from 45 states.
 These projects include both bedrock and surficial geologic mapping, and digital compilation of geologic maps.
 Missouri competes annually, for federal matching funds for geologic mapping.
-The Division of Geology and Land Survey has participated in the program since 1993.
-See this PDF data sheet for a list of maps and related information.
+The Missouri Geological Survey has participated in the program since 1993.
+Status of STATEMAP Geologic Mapping Program in Missouri.